airincs/airincs/README.md

 # Hello, I'm Noah!

 :sparkles:
-I'm on a mission to become an excellent data engineer!
+I'm on a mission to become an excellent data analyst/engineer!
 I have dabbled in many different areas of software development; however, data engineering work has captivated me the most!
 I have experience as a data analyst (with  data engineering adjacent responsibilities), and I find that providing high quality data is the most important and rewarding activity a person or company can do!
 I have experience and personal projects in both AWS and Azure; however, I do have a personal preference for Azure
 :sparkles:

 ### Languages and Tools: